 A Bachelor's degree in a field of study that is relevant to the programme (e.g., theology, religious studies, classical philology, Semitic languages, ancient history, classical archeology).
 The applicant must have, or anticipate getting, a Bachelor's degree from a recognized and internationally acknowledged university.

 Documented proficiency in one or more "classical" languages (i.e., 15 ECTS in Hebrew, Greek, Latin, or Arabic - 10 in Latin and 5 in Greek is e.g. sufficient, etc.).

 The selection of students is furthermore based on the relevance of the Bachelor's degree in terms of field of study, as well as on the grades achieved, and on the number of courses and ECTS-points that students have gained in relevant study areas (e.g., theology, religion, ancient history, culture and language).

-To gain admission non-Danish applicants must document qualifications on par with the Danish secondary school ‘English level B'.
-The Faculty of Theology accepts the following three ways of documenting this:
+To gain admission to a Master's programme at University of Copenhagen, applicants must document qualifications on par with the Danish secondary school 'English level B' with a weighted grade point average of at least 3,0.

 Applicants with citizenship from outside EU/EEA or Switzerland are required to pay an application fee of 750 DKK (approx. 100 EUR) when applying for one or more Master’s degree programmes.
 Click here for exemptions and further information.
 The fee will be deducted from the tuition fee if the application is successful.

 If you hold a citizenship from outside EU/EEA/Switzerland, you are covered by the rules of tuition fee.

 The tuition fee applies per year and is DKK 53,500 per year.